 In our example, we have defined six different elements, which contain all element types: an ascending letter sequence in the first place, an ascending number sequence with three decimal places and an increase of 1/3 in the middle, and a descending number sequence with one decimal place at the end.

-The screenshots have been created with the Clipboard Saver.
-With this tool you can automatically save screenshots in an arbitrary format and you can concurrently scale the images to your desired size.
+The screenshots were created with the Clipboard Saver.
+With this tool, you can automatically save screenshots in any format and you can also simultaneously scale or otherwise edit the graphic according to your wishes.